Inez-y/user_docs_Inez_Saeyoung/docs/navi.md

-# How to navigate folders with Command Line on the Terminal
+# How to navigate files and folders with Command Line

 ## Overview

-This section we will check your current located folder, and the list of files and folders in the specific folder through the Terminal.
-Then, we will learn two ways of folder path expression.
-Finally, we will navigate to the destination folder, and open the file.
+Our goal of this section is navigate to the Documents folder of your computer and open the folder.
+To do that, first, we will check your current located folder.
+Second, we will print the list of files and folders in the specific folder on the Terminal.
+Then, we will learn how to write the folder path in two different ways: Absolute path, and relative path.
+Finally, we will navigate to the destination folder, and open the folder.

 ### Navigate to a file and folder

+1. Click the Terminal icon, and open the Terminal.

-1. Type `pwd` in your terminal window to see where is your current location
+2. Type `pwd` in your terminal window to see where is your current location.

     `pwd` represents "print working directory" in this command.
-With this command you can see absolute path of your current located folder which means your location from the very first root folder of your computer.
+With this command you can see absolute path of your current located folder which means your location from the root folder of your computer.
 The result of `pwd` will be printed in the Terminal similar with this expression: `/Users/[user_name]` or `/Users/[user_name]/Documents/term2`

-2. Type `ls` to see what folders and files in your current located folder.
+3. Type `ls` to see what folders and files in your current located folder.

     The result of `ls` will be printed in the Terminal similar with below.